carlomilanesi/measures-rs/docs/Tutorial.md

 ```

 To rotate a vector by an angle, we don't use a method of the vector, nor a method of the angle.
-Instead, we create an object specialized in 2D linear transformation, whose type is `LinearMap2d`.
+Instead, we create an object specialized in performing a 2D linear transformation, whose type is `LinearMap2d`.
 Rotations of vectors in a plane happen to be 2D linear transformations, and so we use such an object.

 To create a specific linear transformation representing a rotation, the method `rotation` is used.